 When Manna’s doors opened in 1983, they were the doors of a vacant elementary school.
 Operations began with a meager budget, a single pledge of $3,100 and a donation of 16,000 pounds of food.
 At the time, Manna served just several hundred people.

 Ever-increasing community support has allowed Manna to expand the scope of our work, and original operations are hardly recognizable.
-Now, we distribute more than 16,000 pounds of food daily.
+Now, we distribute approximately 16,000 pounds of food daily.
 We operate as more than just a food bank; we are also a center of distribution and nutrition education.
-We have grown from serving hundreds of people each year to serving 32,183.
+We have grown from serving hundreds of people each year to serving 31,710.

 In the 1980s, Manna’s founders were driven by the realities of our recession-stricken county.
 Their steadfast sense of duty and integrity has compelled them to persevere through peaks and values of resources and another recession in the first decade of this century.